 How to Take a Sitz Bath

 While there are some at-home basin kits that you can purchase, using the bathtub works too.
-Before delving right into the how-to, there are a couple of things you need to avoid.
+Before delving right into the how-to, there are a couple of things you need to avoid when doing sitz baths.
 Do not use soaps because they can dry out the skin and make it even more irritated.
 Don’t rush the process.
 Set up the bathroom for comfort and privacy.
 If you need entertainment, music, candles, etc., set it up so that you have everything you need to relax.
 If you plan to use a portable basin, make sure to avoid overfilling to help avoid spillage when discarding it.

 Next, fill the sitz bath, or tub, with warm water.
 When you have the temperature right, add a large spoonful of the sitz bath recipe.
 Swirl it around a bit to help mix it in.